KRVPerera/sense/README.md

 - Grafana complements InfluxDB by providing powerful visualization capabilities for time-series data.

 - To ensure data integrity, a parity bit is appended to each temperature value during transmission.
 The EC2 CoAP listener, running as a Docker container, extracts the received data and performs frequent parity checks.

-                                                                                   <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Overview of Data Flow
+### Overview of Data Flow

 1. **Data Ingestion:**
    - CoAP data is ingested into the EC2 instance, where the CoAP listener Docker container captures and extracts the temperature values along with parity bits.